Cloufield/GWASTutorial/09_Gene_based_analysis/README.md

 ```

 !!! tip
-    Usually to capture the variants in the regulatory regions, we will add windows upstream and downstream of the genes with `--annotate window`.
+    Usually, to capture the variants in the regulatory regions, we will add windows upstream and downstream of the genes with `--annotate window`.

     For example, `--annotate window=35,10` set a 35 kilobase pair(kb) upstream and 10kb downstream window.